paulphys/task-completion/README.md

 # Task Completion 🎵

-> This plugin plays a sound everytime you complete a task (check of a box). great for associative learning
+> Obsidian plugin that plays a sound everytime you complete a task (check of a box). great for associative learning

 ### Develop locally